 Apart from being fictitious characters, they are all fascinating to their millions of fans, and they are all Psychopaths.
-They all kill without any remorse, and do what is required to be done in order to get what they want.
+They all kill without any remorse and do what is required to be done to get what they want.

-The main difference is that Bond does not break the law and has a moral code, killing for The Queen and His Country; Dexter breaks the law but follows his moral code, and kills other serial killers for society and the city of Miami’s benefit (most of the time anyway); and Hannibal breaks the law and has no moral code, killing whomever he pleases, especially those with poor manners.
+The main difference is that Bond does not break the law and has a moral code, killing for The Queen and His Country.
+Dexter breaks the law but follows his moral code, and kills other serial killers for society and the city of Miami’s benefit (most of the time anyway).
+Hannibal breaks the law and has no moral code, killing whomever he pleases, especially those with poor manners.

 What is a Psychopath?

-Research and Theory suggests that a Psychopath has notable differences to regular individuals in four areas of life, including:
+Research and Theory suggest that a Psychopath has notable differences to regular individuals in four areas of life, including: